 I never really liked English sausages.
 It seemed wrong to me to have breadcrumbs in the sausage.
 The British may be proud of cutting down on meat content in their recipe, but what is sausage if not meat?

 Croatian sausage contains little else apart from meat.
+And it’s almost always pork meat.
 Spices, yes.
-The rest is pure meat, wrapped in real intestines.
+The rest is pure pork, wrapped in real intestines.
 It doesn’t get more substancy than that.
-For flavour variations, Croats use other types of meet, like venison or wild boar, never apples or other ‘ridiculous’ veggie things.
+For flavour variations, we sometimes add other types of meet, like venison or wild boar, never apples or other ‘ridiculous’ veggie things.
 Truffles are allowed!

 For a Croat, vegetarian sausage is a contradiction in terms.